ndabas/python-sdk/docs/getting-started/installation.md

 The `dev` and `docs` extras exist for working on the SDK itself, not for using it.

-Wheels are published for Linux (glibc and musl, x86-64 and arm64), macOS (Intel and Apple silicon), and Windows x86-64.
+Wheels are published for Linux (glibc and musl, x86-64 and arm64), macOS (Intel and Apple silicon), and Windows (x86-64 and arm64).
 Installing from the source distribution instead builds the gRPC extension from Rust and needs a Rust toolchain.

 ## pandas is not installed for you